 Author : Rob Hope, Tim Foster, Aaron Krolikowski & Ilana Cohen

 Africa’s mobile revolution can help address one of its oldest challenges – sustainable water services.
 Mobile money is a key driver in this innovative landscape expanding access to financial services to the poor and unbanked.

 This report explains how population and location limit where M-PESA agent shops can successfully operate, and how the Katitika Water Project is an example of using the M-PESA system as a platform for service provision with very limited agent intermediation.

 - Mobile Money for the UnbankedThis is a guest post written by Ignacio Mas, a consultant on mobile money and technology-enabled models for financial inclusion.
 In a recent study of business uses of M-PESA in Kenya funded by the Financial Sector Deepening Trust of Kenya, my former colleag...

 - Mobile Money for the UnbankedThis is the second post of a two-part series looking at an Oxford University study on the use of mobile money to pay for water services in Africa.
-Mobile money payments have the potential to make paying for water a much less burdensome task by nearly elimi...
+This guest post is written by by Ilana Cohen, Tim Foster, Aaron Krolikowski and Rob Hope from the Water Scienc...

 - Mobile Money for the UnbankedThe following is a guest post we’re pleased to share by Ilana Cohen, Tim Foster, Aaron Krolikowski and Rob Hope from the Water Science, Policy and Management programme at Oxford University.
 Mobile money in Africa offers a promising tool for one of the mo...